zTBBz/Hopeful.Hyperlinq/README.md

 }
 ```

-- `Netfabric.Hyperlinq` contains special versions of `AsValueEnumerable()` for better performance with all collections in the `System.Collections.Immutable` namespace.
-Projects targetting .NET Framework, `netcoreapp2.1` or `netstandard2.0`, require the addition of the [`NetFabric.Hyperlinq.Immutable` NuGet package](https://www.nuget.org/packages/NetFabric.Hyperlinq.Immutable/) dependency.
+- `Hopeful.Hyperlinq` contains special versions of `AsValueEnumerable()` for better performance with all collections in the `System.Collections.Immutable` namespace.

-- Most enumerables returned by `NetFabric.Hyperlinq` are compatible with `System.Linq`.
+- Most enumerables returned by `Hopeful.Hyperlinq` are compatible with `System.Linq`.
 The exception is enumerables for `Span<>` or `ReadOnlySpan<>`.

-This allows the use of `System.Linq` operators on `NetFabric.Hyperlinq` enumerables. `OrderByDescending()` is not yet available in `Netfabric.Hyperlinq` but can still be used without requiring any conversion:
+This allows the use of `System.Linq` operators on `Hopeful.Hyperlinq` enumerables. `OrderByDescending()` is not yet available in `Hopeful.Hyperlinq` but can still be used without requiring any conversion:

 ``` csharp
 public static void Example(IReadOnlyList<int> list)